wp-plugins/wordpress-csv-importer/readme.txt

 Initial upload and activation as guided by Wordpress.org standard plugin installation.

 == Changelog ==
+= 0.0.9 =
+* BETA Edition
+* An error when activating plugin was found straight after releasing 0.0.8 and fixed

 = 0.0.8 =
 * BETA Edition
 * Paid edition features will now be mostly hidden